lachiescarsbrook/CanID/README.md

 # CanID: Accurate discrimination of ancient dogs and wolves

 ## **Introduction**
-`CanID` takes low-pass (i.e. screening) sequencing data as input, and accurately determines the taxonomic status of each sample (i.e. dog or wolf), as well as calculating a suite of summary statistics.
+The canid identification (`CanID`) workflow takes low-pass (i.e. screening) sequencing data as input, and accurately determines the taxonomic status of each sample (i.e. dog or wolf), as well as calculating a suite of summary statistics.
 With as few as 500 SNPs (Fig. 1), `CanID` is 100% accurate at distinguishing all dogs and wolves (both modern and ancient), including pre-contact American dogs and extinct Pleistocene wolves, whose ancestry is largely unrepresented in contemporary canid populations.

 ## **Workflow Overview**
 ![Sample Image](CanID_Workflow.jpg)
+**Figure 1.** Overview of the `CanID` workflow, showing the function and output of each `snakemake` rule contained within the five modules.
 <br>
 <br>